 In 2009 Millie and Aksinia secured a visit to Lambay, having not set foot on it since the Summer of 1994, the last time they saw Grandpa Rupert.
 Full of vivid memories - the smells, the colours, the sounds - it was a magical experience returning to their childhood and finding it utterly unchanged; even Grandpa's study remained just as it had been, with his chair and typewriter just so.

-In 2011 it was announced to the beneficiaries of The Revelstoke Trust that the island would need to be sold.
-Fortunately, this sad fate was averted by an agreement among the family and trustees to create and implement a business plan that, if successful, would secure Lambay's future in the family.
+In 2011, following the great market crash in 2008, it was announced to the beneficiaries of The Revelstoke Trust that the island would need to be sold.
+Fortunately, this sad fate was averted by an agreement among the wider family and trustees to create and implement a business plan that, if successful, would secure Lambay's future within the family.

 The day after one of the final meetings in February 2012, which officially instated Alex Baring as the leader of this mammoth project, his father James checked himself into hospital and died peacefully at the age of 73.
-The doctor, who wanted to perform a risky but necessary heart operation, informed his children that James rejected the surgery, proclaiming that he had lived a long and fulfilling life and had recently reached a point of success on an important family project.
-We know, of course, that he was referring to the securing of Lambay for his children and all the descendants of Cecil and Maude, whose initials still mark the Castle lead piping.
-Maude's beautiful mausoleum today also holds the ashes of Cecil, Rupert, and his sons John and James.
+The doctor, who wanted to perform a risky but necessary heart operation, informed his children that James had rejected the surgery, proclaiming that he had lived a long and fulfilling life and had recently reached a point of success on an important family project.
+We know, of course, that he was referring to the securing of Lambay for his children and all the descendants of Cecil and Maude, whose initials still emboss the original Castle pipework.
+Maude's beautiful mausoleum today also holds the ashes of her husband Cecil, their son Rupert, and grandsons John and James.

 You can read a wonderfully personal account of Cecil and Maude's family life in the published memoirs of their elder daughter Daphne Pollen, titled "I Remember, I Remember" (copies of this are obtainable through the family).